inoas/glacier/README.md

 #### Target JavaScript/NodeJS

+Development and testing only happens on very recent NodeJS LTS versions, and thus may or may not run on previous versions.

 Depends on [`fsPromises.watch`](https://nodejs.org/api/fs.html#fspromiseswatchfilename-options):

 - Linux: [relies](https://nodejs.org/docs/latest-v18.x/api/fs.html#fs_caveats) on [`inotify`](https://en.wikipedia.org/wiki/Inotify).
 - Mac: Should work out of the box.
 - Windows: Should work out of the box.

+[Deno](https://deno.land) is not yet supported.

 ### Installation